-The Allied Health and Social Support Team provide counseling, social work, cultural support, physiotherapy, occupational therapy, arts therapy and spiritual support to assist and support patients and their families.
 Each team member is available to help identify and explore the physical, emotional, cultural and spiritual challenges that invariably accompany a life-limiting illness.

-If a patient wishes to access assisted dying, we will host this service, supporting them to access this in a seamless way, and continue to care for them and their whānau/families up until death and beyond.
+Tōtara Hospice does not conscientiously object to assisted dying.
+We host assisted dying services for eligible patients who wish to access this legal choice, supporting them to access this in a seamless way, and continue to care for them and their whānau/families up until death and beyond.

 For further information please click here.